TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-unabletoseecustomersorpartners.md

 # Unable to see customers or partners

-"Most users are able to view customers or partners with Lighthouse using the steps below"
+Most users are able to view customers or partners with Lighthouse using the steps below.

 ## **Recommended Steps**